-An ecological survey may be required as part of a planning application if justified by the nature of the development site and its setting.
+An ecological survey is required as part of a planning application if justified by the nature of the development site and its setting.

-Planning applications need to draw on surveys and reports from ecologists and set out measures to avoid or mitigate adverse impacts or propose appropriate compensation.
+Planning applications then need to draw on the surveys and reports from ecologists and set out measures to avoid or mitigate adverse impacts or propose appropriate compensation.

 Biodiversity Net Gain (BNG).
-There is now a requirement set out in the Environment Act 2021 and the revised NPPF (2021) for developments to deliver an overall net gain in biodiversity to be maintained for 30 years.
+There is now a requirement set out in the Environment Act 2021 for developments to deliver an overall net gain in biodiversity (of at least 10%), maintained for 30 years, either onsite, by offsite offsetting or in a combination of the two.*

 Minimising any adverse impacts on biodiversity